DEBATE: “Russia & the Great Reset – Resistance or Complicity?”

 Opposing that view were market analyst Tom Luongo and myself who defended the view that Russia + China = Not evil Great Resetters.

-If you are a subscriber to my substack, then you know where and why I stake my position as I do.
+If you are a frequent reader of the Canadian Patriot Review or this Substack then you know where and why I stake my position as I do.
 Rather than wax eloquent about my reasons for defending the Eurasian Partnership as the last bastion of genuine resistance against the New World Order, I encourage you to watch the entire 2 hour event hosted on Off-Guardian’s new Rofkin, conduct your own research and come to your own conclusions:

 Create your profile